-General Consent and Agreements for Inpatient, Observation, ED, Ambulatory Surgery and Pre-Surgical Testing
+General Consent and Agreements for Inpatient, Emergency Department, Observation, Ambulatory Surgery and Pre-Surgical Testing

-- General Consent for Treatment: I consent for Stony Brook University Hospital (Stony Brook University Hospital including all locations) to perform routine diagnostic and treatment procedures including x-rays, blood tests and IVs (intravenous fluids) and medications.
-I understand that this General Consent and Agreement is for this encounter, Inpatient Admission, Surgical Procedure, Ambulatory Surgery and the corresponding Pre-Operative Testing visit, or Emergency Department visit and/or Observation stay.
-I further understand that other Inpatient Encounters, Surgical Procedures/Ambulatory Surgery Procedures and the corresponding Pre-Operative Testing visits, Emergency Department visits, and/or Observation stays, will need another General Consent and Agreement form to be signed. - 2.
+- 1. General Consent for Treatment: I consent for Stony Brook University Hospital (Stony Brook University Hospital including all locations) to perform routine diagnostic and treatment procedures including x-rays, blood tests and IVs (intravenous fluids) and medications.
+I understand that this General Consent and Agreement is for this Encounter, Inpatient Admission, Surgical Procedure, Ambulatory Surgery and the corresponding Pre-surgical Testing visit, or Emergency Department visit and/or Observation stay.
+I further understand that other Inpatient Encounters, Surgical Procedures/Ambulatory Surgery Procedures and the corresponding Pre-surgical Testing visits, Emergency Department visits, and/or Observation stays, will need another General Consent and Agreement form to be signed. - 2.
 Telehealth Services: I understand that I may elect to get Telehealth Services.

 Telehealth includes both telemedicine and remote patient monitoring.
-Telemedicine is the use of two-way, real time interactive audio video communication between patient and physician or other licensed clinical providers which include assessment, diagnosis and treatment.
+Telemedicine is the use of two-way, real time interactive audiovisual communication between patient and physician or other licensed clinical providers which include assessment, diagnosis and treatment.
+For patients being seen by a psychiatry or behavioral health provider, telemedicine may also include real time audio (phone) communication if two-way, real time interactive audiovisual communication is not feasible or upon patient request.

-Images and conversations from the Telehealth video conferences may be recorded and may become part of the electronic medical record.
+Images and/or conversations from the Telehealth video conferences may be recorded and may become part of the electronic medical record.

-My doctor will document Telehealth notes in my medical chart in the same manner as in a face to face session.
+My doctor will document Telehealth notes in my medical chart in the same manner as in a face-to-face session.
 I may withhold or withdraw my consent to Telehealth services at any time, and it will not affect my future care.